 18. Guray Ceramic Museum

 Cappadocia Hot Air Balloon ride is made in the most beautiful places of Cappadocia such as Urgup, Goreme and Avanos.
-Thanks to the hot air balloon tours, it is possible to see the fascinating earth formations in Cappadocia from a distance of 4 km to 20 km.
+Thanks to the hot air balloon tours, it is possible to see the fascinating earth formations in Cappadocia from a height of several hundred meters.

 The most popular hotels to stay in the area are the Cappadocia cave hotels that are compatible with the region’s unique volcanic formations.
 In the last few decades when tourism developed rapidly in Cappadocia, beautiful boutique hotels were opened.
 Some of these hotels have received worldwide accommodation awards.